giovanniboscu/continuous-section-field/actions-examples/histwin/README.md

 ## Overview

-This example reproduces a **HISTWIN-type monitored steel wind tower** in CSF as a **circular hollow tapered shell** with no rebars and an optional longitudinal degradation law for the steel shell.
+This example reproduces a **HISTWIN-type monitored steel wind tower** in CSF as a **circular hollow tapered shell**  and an optional longitudinal degradation law for the steel shell.

 The example is intended to generate: